xtcedro/xarbsrice/README.md

 as well.

 ## Install these dotfiles
-Clone the gitub repo [XARBS](https://www.github.com/xtcedro/XARBS) to autoinstall everything.
+Clone the github repo [XARBS](https://www.github.com/xtcedro/XARBS) to autoinstall everything.
 ..
 Since [XARBS] will be a fork of [LARBS], the installation script will be in the same directory as in the [LARBS] ..